Bas3L3ss/apple-store-clone-v2/client/README.md

 4/ add seo metadate

+5/ implement guest cart to user one syncing, conditionally load user/guest cart

-6/ add cloudinary image upload , delete and update and image optimization
+6/ add cloudinary for product image upload , delete and update and image optimization

+7/ add stripe and start working with order fetching, editing 8/ add connect to ws for user account count and block checkout if there are multiple instances online

-7/ fix special card theme
+10/ fix special card theme

-8/ add testing

-9
+final/ add testing , switch to Cookie jwt , add admin analytic